SystemsApproach/tcpcc/intro.rst

-Internet gaining serious use in universities (but predating the World Wide Web's invention by several years), the network began to experience a phenomenon known as *congestion collapse* [#]_.
+Internet gaining serious use in universities (but predating the World Wide Web's invention by several years), the network began to experience a phenomenon known as *congestion collapse* .
 A solution—congestion control—was developed and deployed in the late 1980s and the immediate crisis was addressed.
 The
 Internet community has been studying and refining its approach to congestion control ever since.
 This book is about that journey.

-.. [#] Ten years earlier a similar effect, called *thrashing*, had plagued the pioneers in time-shared computing systems.

-The most famous early efforts to manage congestion were undertaken by two researchers, Jacobson and Karels.
+The most famous early efforts to manage congestion were undertaken by two researchers, Van Jacobson and Mike Karels.
 The resulting paper, *Congestion Avoidance and Control*, published in 1988, is one of the most cited papers in networking of all time.
 There are good reasons for that.
 One is that congestion collapse really did